 Earth Charter Cities (ECC) Certifications: ECC certification frameworks can reach more cities, communities and educational institutions.
 These opportunities can help you with your mission and to grow your client base as well as give you access to information and opportunities for partnership and collaborations.

 The Art Party has a history of promoting the Main Art Drift, an annual event of local small businesses supporting local artists along Main Street, Vancouver.
 This resulted in over 10,000 attendees visiting local artists at small business storefronts and studios in the Mount Pleasant neighbourhood (2010-11).

 The Art Party co-produced and co-promoted Coinfest at an 8,000 sq. ft. media hall with an art auction to benefit a local charity, as well as other art events.
 We’ve shared and promoted over 400 live local art and music events on The Art Party Facebook Group since 2010 to help build our community.

-The Art Party co-produced and co-promoted Crowdfunding Success Workshop to Help 270 Creatives & Changemakers get their projects funded at The Tribe (sponsored space), FundRazr (keynote speaker), Groundswell, Spring.is, Conscious Living Radio and Blackbox Print.
+The Art Party co-produced and co-promoted Crowdfunding Success Workshop to Help 270 Creatives & Changemakers get their projects funded at The Tribe (sponsored space), FundRazr (keynote speaker), and support from Groundswell, Spring.is, Conscious Living Radio and Blackbox Print.
 Crowdfunding has a successful track record funding artistic and creative projects, or community-oriented social entrepreneurship projects.

 According to staffing company Randstad, if you add up all contingent workers, freelancers, independent contractors and consultants, this is about 20 to 30% in Canada.
 Among creatives, that percentage could be even higher.
 For example, global business intelligence company IBISWorld, reveals the graphic design industry has been growing for the past five years, and freelancers now account for almost 90% of industry participation.